-To ensure that reporting remains reliable and consistent as needs grow for all Freshdesk customers, some usage limits are enforced in analytics, especially on the reporting duration.
+To ensure that reporting remains reliable and consistent as demand grows for all Freshdesk customers, some usage limits are enforced in analytics, especially on reporting duration.
 These limits differ by plan type.

-Note: This is currently applicable for standalone Freshdesk customers only
+Note: This is currently applicable for standalone Freshdesk and Freshdesk reports in Freshdesk Omni only (Customer Service Suite included)

 1. Enterprise and Pro Plans

-There is no usage limit on reporting duration for customers in these plans.
+There is no usage limit on reporting duration for customers on these plans.
 You can apply any date range, including custom time periods.

 Note: While reporting is unlimited, all reports still require a date range to ensure consistent performance.